Trivane - Floating Offshore Wind (FOW) Platform

 Attention then turned to a trimaran consisting of a simple long centre barge and two outer barges, with none of them submerged.
 This is simple to build and performs well in most sea states but its motions are questionable in some extreme seas.

 • Any standard tower and turbine is supported on the stern of the centre hull.
 An OEM underlined the importance of Trivane mounting a standard certificated turbine and tower.
-This should include for allowing the nacelle to rotate in accordance with wind direction so as to remain standard and to maximise power production

-• The outer barges provide transverse stability
+• The outer floaters provide transverse stability

 The Many Advantages of Trivane